m2lines/gz21_ocean_momentum/README.md

 The CLI into the data processing step is at [`cli/data.py`](src/gz21_ocean_momentum/cli/data.py).
 It generates coarse surface velocities and diagnosed forcings from the CM2.6 dataset and saves them to disk.
+This is used as training data for our NN.
 You may configure certain parameters such as bounds (lat/lon) and CO2 level.

 **You must configure GCP credentials to download the CM2.6 dataset used.**
 See [`docs/data.md`](docs/data.md) for more details.